Eragon666/resource-watcher/README.md

 ### Laravel 4 and Laravel 5

 Included is a service provider for the Laravel framework.
-This service provider will bind an instance of `JasonLewis\ResourceWatcher\Watcher` to the application container under the `watcher` key.
+This service provider will bind an instance of `MatthijsThoolen\ResourceWatcher\Watcher` to the application container under the `watcher` key.

-Register `JasonLewis\ResourceWatcher\Integration\LaravelServiceProvider` in the array of providers in `app/config/app.php`.
+Register `MatthijsThoolen\ResourceWatcher\Integration\LaravelServiceProvider` in the array of providers in `app/config/app.php`.

 ```php
 $listener = $app['watcher']->watch('path/to/resource');